-The main objective of RA3 is to develop, test, validate, and study performance of battery and fuel cell technologies and systems, and to optimize the design and controls of systems suitable for road, rail, and maritime applications.
+The work in Research Area 3 focuses on developing and testing battery and fuel cell technologies and systems, and on the design and controls of systems suitable for road, rail, and maritime applications.

 There is a special focus on heavy-duty systems, maritime applications, and battery and hydrogen safety issues.
 The following four system categories are studied and evaluated: (1) Battery electric systems, (2) Fuel cell electric systems (including hybridization with batteries), (3) Renewable energy based water electrolyzers, and (4) Hydrogen refueling systems.